 - Angiography in the Emergency Department as a noninvasive method for quickly diagnosing coronary artery disease.

-- Orlando Regional Healthcare Foundation and Arnold Palmer Medical Center Foundation raise more than $22 million to further the Orlando Regional mission.
+- Orlando Regional Healthcare Foundation and Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies raise more than $22 million to further the Orlando Regional mission.

 - Longtime supporter of MD Anderson – Orlando, Women Playing For T.I.M.E.® celebrates its 15th anniversary, and raises $1 million in one year.